-Figure 1 Flow diagram of a DRP process showing the required input data and the resulting output (a design refresh plan) that has the lowest associated cost compared to all feasible design refresh plans evaluated
+Figure 1 Flow diagram of a Design Refresh Planning (DRP) process showing the required input data and the resulting output (a design refresh plan) that has the lowest associated cost compared to all feasible design refresh plans evaluated.

 Figure 1 identifies the inputs and outputs of the DRP process.
-The four main inputs to the DRP process are the bill of materials (BOM) of the system being managed, the forecasted obsolescence dates for the components in the BOM, the future demand for the system being produced and sustained, and the reactive management plan.
-The system BOM contains component-specific information such as component quantity and cost.3 The BOM is also the input to a procurement life forecasting method, the output of which is obsolescence dates for all the components in the BOM.
+The four main inputs to the DRP process are the BOM (Bill of Materials) of the system being managed, the forecasted obsolescence dates for the components in the bill of materials, the future demand for the system being produced and sustained, and the reactive management plan.
+The system BOM contains component-specific information such as component quantity and cost.
+The BOM is also the input to a procurement life forecasting method, the output of which is obsolescence dates for all the components in the BOM.
 The forecasted obsolescence dates are then input into the DRP process.
 The remaining input to the DRP process is the reactive management plan that details how reactive management approaches will be used between design refreshes.
-The DRP process then calculates a LCC for various combinations of design refresh dates and selects the design refresh plan that has the lowest associated LCC.
+The DRP process then calculates a lifecycle cost for various combinations of design refresh dates and selects the design refresh plan that has the lowest associated lifecycle cost.

-The DRP problem can be formulated as shown in equation (1).
+The DRP problem can be formulated as shown in Equation 1.

-minimise $$f(\overline{x}, \overline{p})$$
+minimize $$f(\overline{x}, \overline{p})$$

-x (1) subject to: $g_k(\overline{x}, \overline{p}) \le 0$; $k = 1, ..., K$
+subject to: $g_k(\overline{x}, \overline{p}) \le 0$ ; $k = 1, ..., K$ (1)

-The objective function, $f(\bar{x}, \bar{p})$ calculates the LCC for the system being modelled.
-The LCC objective function is dependent on $\bar{x} = [x_1, ..., x_r]$, which is the design variable vector, and $\bar{p} = [p_1, ..., p_m]$, which is the set of parameters.
+The objective function, $f(\bar{x}, \bar{p})$ calculates the LCC (Lifecycle Cost) for the system being modeled.
+The LCC objective function is dependent on $\bar{x} = [x_1, ..., x_r]$ , which is the design variable vector, and $\bar{p} = [p_1, ..., p_m]$ , which is the set of parameters.
 The design variable is a vector of zero or more design refresh dates representing one design refresh plan.
 The parameters used in the LCC objective function are constants that do not change during the DRP process such as the production schedule, forecast obsolescence dates, costs for different DRP activities.
-Since the values used in the design variable vector and the set of parameters represent monetary and quantitative amounts, \bar{x} and \bar{p} are restricted to real values.
+Since the values used in the design variable vector and the set of parameters represent monetary and quantitative amounts, $\bar{x}$ and $\bar{p}$ are restricted to real values.

-The LCC objective function is shown in equation (2) (Singh and Sandborn, 2006).
+The LCC objective function is shown in Equation 2 (Singh and Sandborn, 2006).